mjoniec/Proj2_Planes/README.md

 powershell active directory set for solution and then pointing with sub folder path to Dockerfile is necessary for Docker to be able to see separate subtrees to folders with libraries and hostable projects

-- PS C:\Users\Seraf\Desktop\Planes> docker build -t trafficinfoapi -f HostedServices/TrafficInfoApi/Dockerfile .
+- PS C:\...\Planes> docker build -t trafficinfoapi -f HostedServices/TrafficInfoApi/Dockerfile .

 open new PS terminal (any directory) and run container with logs outputing (without -d), open in browser
 - docker run -p 8080:80 --name trafficinfoapi trafficinfoapi